 Once the artificial sphincter is in place, you will use the pump to empty (deflate) the cuff.
 Squeezing the pump moves fluid from the cuff to the balloon.
 When the cuff is empty, your urethra opens so that you can urinate.
 The cuff will re-inflate on its own in 90 seconds.

-Artificial sphincter surgery is done to treat stress incontinence, a leakage of urine that occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.
+Man-made sphincter surgery is done to treat stress incontinence.
+Stress incontinence is a leakage of urine.
+This occurs with activities such as walking, lifting, exercising, or even coughing or sneezing.

-The procedure is recommended for men who have urine leakage after prostate surgery when other medical or surgical treatments do not work.
+The procedure is recommended for men who have urine leakage.
+Leakage can occur after prostate surgery.
+The man-made sphincter is advised when other medical or surgical treatments do not work.

 Women who have urine leakage most often try other treatment options before having an artificial sphincter placed.

-Most of the time, your doctor will recommend drugs and bladder retraining before surgery.
+Most of the time, your health care provider will recommend drugs and bladder retraining before surgery.

 This procedure is most often safe.
-Ask your doctor about the possible complications.
+Ask your provider about the possible complications.

 Risks for this surgery may include:

-Always tell your doctor or nurse what drugs you are taking, including over-the-counter medications, herbs and supplements that you buy without a prescription.
+Always tell your provider what medicines you are taking.
+Also let the provider know about the over-the-counter medicines, herbs and supplements that you bought without a prescription.

 During the days before the surgery: